-You'll develop knowledge, critical analysis and skills in Environmental Science, and learn about its application to the management of natural resources.
-You will be prepared for a wide range of careers in environmental consultancy and business, in government and non-governmental organisations and in environmental research.
+You'll develop knowledge, critical analysis and skills in environmental science, and learn about its application to the management of natural resources.
+Prepare for a wide range of careers in environmental consultancy and business, in government and non-governmental organisations, and in environmental research.

 You'll take part in problem-solving, especially in issues that are at the forefront of our research.
 You will also examine case studies that allow you to analyse and tackle the complex problems that characterise environmental management.

 We have a number of partnerships with major environmental organisations that will be of benefit to our students through lectures, workshops and research and internship opportunities.

 The Stockholm Environment Institute has one of its seven international centres here in our department.
-SEI is an independent research and policy organisation working on environment and development issues and recognised in the top two most influential policy think tanks in the sector.
+SEI is an independent research and policy organisation working on environment and development issues, and is recognised in the top two most influential policy think tanks in the sector.

-You can pick from a variety of optional modules that will allow you to structure this course to your own interests.
+You can pick from a variety of option modules that will allow you to structure this course to your interests.
 You'll also be able to chose to do your dissertation work within our department, with the Stockholm Environment Institute at York (SEIY) or with another appropriate institution or organisation.